William Vassall: Legacy

 Great-great granddaughter Elizabeth Vassall (b.
 1739) also married into the wealthy Oliver family.
 Her husband Thomas Oliver was the last Lieutenant Governor of colonial Massachusetts and the son of Antiguan planters.
 The couple enslaved 11 on their Cambridge estate, Elmwood, which now serves as the home of Harvard’s president.
 Loyalists, they fled the country and later petitioned the British government for £480 in compensation for the “valuable slaves” they left behind.

 Anthony (“Tony”) Vassall (1713?-1811), his wife Cuba, and their children were enslaved by Henry Vassall and wife Penelope Royall.
 When Henry Vassall’s widow and John Vassall II fled the colony with other Loyalists in 1774, Tony and his family lived in a building on John II's estate, farming about 1.5 acres for sustenance.
 When the sale of confiscated loyalist properties was completed in 1780, Tony Vassall, then about 67, petitioned the legislature to have his squatter’s rights confirmed by title.
 The petition was denied, but Vassall gained success with a second petition in 1781.
 The legislature ordered that “out of the proceeds of the John Vassall sales Tony should be paid the sum of £12, and the same amount annually thereafter from the public funds.”
 His was the “first petition for slavery compensation granted after American independence.”
 His success “inspired other suits," which contributed to the abolition of slavery in Massachusetts.

 Darby Vassall (c.
 1769-1861), son of Tony and Cuba, became a renowned activist in greater Boston’s Black community.
 He and his brother Cyrus were "among the founders of the African Society, a mutual aid society started in 1796.
-Darby signed a local petition against Fugitive Slave Act in 1861," and both brothers "added their names to a petition created by Primus Hall to build a Black school in Beacon Hill in 1812."
+Darby signed a local petition against [the] Fugitive Slave Act in 1861", and both brothers "added their names to a petition created by Primus Hall to build a Black school in Beacon Hill in 1812."
 On 23 August 1825, Darby Vassall was "second Vice President of a banquet to celebrate the anniversary of Haitian independence, and offered this toast: "Freedom—May the freedom of Haiti be a glorious harbinger of the time when the color of a man shall no longer be a pretext for depriving him of his liberty."
 His 15 October 1861 funeral was widely covered.
-A Philadelphia paper reported that the 92 year old was "well known.
+A Philadelphia paper reported that the 92-year-old was "well known.
 He was born in the house in Cambridge distinguished as WASHINGTON’S Head-quarters.
 He was the oldest member of the Church in Brattle square, (Boston), and was universally respected for his general intelligence and excellent character."

 In their 1778 claim to the British government, loyalist Vassalls valued Darby Vassall at £200.
 "Listed at comparable monetary value were the Vassalls’ livestock," including two yoke oxen and a bay mare.